 Derek Buono, editor of Beer Magazine will accept up to 4 different pitches because “if they are short and well done they might show you’re not just a one-and-done type of contributor”.

-Based on what I heard from my editors, they are content with multiple ideas in a single pitch.
+Based on what I heard from my editors, they are content and happy with multiple ideas in a single pitch.
 Just make sure they are specific to the target magazine.
-And be sure to provide some enough background detail to make each of your ideas clear.
+And be sure to provide enough background detail to make each of your ideas clear.

 So don’t be afraid to include multiple story ideas in your query letters once you get to know your editors.
 But do it with professionalism and integrity.